Clash of Cultures

 As above, Mintacca is a world of carefully crafted laws, many volumes of them, and an extensive legal system to ensure they are enforced.

 Alkor, however, is a simpler world.
 Law there is more a matter of assembled custom.
-Alkorite custom when someone accidentally kills another is for the perpetrator to face an designated member of the deceased's extended family in one-to-one battle.
+Alkorite custom when someone kills another, and the killing is not clearly intentional, is for the perpetrator to face an designated member of the deceased’s extended family in one-to-one battle.
 If the perpetrator survives, then the gods have forgiven them and the deceased family must also.
 If the perpetrator does not survive, well, the gods have made their judgment.

-The Alkorites demand that Aureyon be sent to Alkor to participate in the duel.
-Aureyon isn't interested in going to Alkor to be beaten to a bloody, dead pulp.
-While there may be conciliatory members of the Mintaccan government, there are also conservative members who aren't about to allow an Mintaccan to be subjected to such barbarism.
+The Alkorites demand that Aureyon be sent to Alkor to participate in such a duel.
+Aureyon isn’t interested in going to Alkor to be beaten to a bloody, dead pulp.
+SOFA publicly supports Aureyon, and a union spokesperson remarks, publicly, that ‘no Mintaccan should ever be subjected to such barbarism’.
+While there may be conciliatory members of the Mintaccan government, there are also conservative members who agree with the SOFA spokesperson.
 It is somewhat quaint when the Alkorites do that to each other, but not to a Mintaccan.

 Involving the PCs